 Hung Huynh (Season 3: Miami)

 Huynh, who had cooked at Per Se and Guy Savoy before competing on the show, beat fan favorites Casey Thompson and Dale Levitski in the three-way final.
-After leaving the show Huynh worked for the restaurant and nightlife company EMM Group for four years, helping it grow the seafood restaurant Catch around the world, from New York to LA to Dubai to Mexico City.
-Upon departing EMM, Huynh worked private events and in 2016 took a job as the culinary consultant for Hilton at Resorts World Bimini in the Bahamas.
-Late last year he opened the Asian fusion restaurant Warrior on LA’s Sunset Strip.
+After leaving the show, Huynh worked for the restaurant and nightlife company EMM Group for four years, helping it grow the seafood restaurant Catch around the world, from New York to LA to Dubai to Mexico City.
+Upon departing EMM, Huynh worked private events, and in 2016 he took a job as the culinary consultant for Hilton at Resorts World Bimini in the Bahamas.
+In late 2019 he opened the Asian fusion restaurant Warrior on LA’s Sunset Strip.

 Stephanie Izard (Season 4: Chicago)

 Izard won the season held in her own backyard of the Windy City, defeating Richard Blais in the finale.
 Since then, she’s gone on to build an empire in Chicago’s thriving West Loop restaurant scene.
 In 2010, she opened the perpetually packed Girl & the Goat, where she serves delicious, creative and globally inspired dishes such as wood oven roasted pig face, grilled butter chicken and duck tartare.
 Soon after she opened the Little Goat Diner and her Chinese restaurant Duck Duck Goat.
-Last year at Chicago’s new Hoxton Hotel she opened her Peruvian-influenced Cabra, and this year she’s planning on expanding to Los Angeles.
+In 2019 at Chicago’s new Hoxton Hotel she opened her Peruvian-influenced Cabra, and last year she opened Sugargoat bakery and expanded her offering with meal kits delivered nationwide through Goldbelly.
+She has long planned a restaurant in Los Angeles, which the pandemic had delayed, but she’s back working on the project again.

 Hosea Rosenberg (Season 5: New York)